-Social work service is highly specialized direct counseling furnished by a licensed clinical social worker (LCSW), designed to meet the unique counseling needs of beneficiaries with developmental disabilities.
+Social Work Service is highly specialized direct counseling furnished by a licensed clinical social worker (LCSW), designed to meet the unique counseling needs of beneficiaries with developmental disabilities.
 Counseling may address areas such as human sexuality, depression, anxiety disorders, and social skills.
-Services must only address the beneficiary's personal outcomes and goals listed in their approved POC.
+Services must only address the beneficiary's personal outcomes and goals listed in his/her approved POC.